lab1092/blender-manual_ja/manual/composite_nodes/types/matte.rst

 Alpha threshold
    The setting that determines the tolerance of pixels that should be considered transparent after they have been processed.
 A low value means that only pixels that are considered totally transparent will be transparent, a high value means that pixels that are mostly transparent will be considered transparent.

-The outputs of this node are the :guilabel:`Image` with an alpha channel adjusted for the keyed selection and a black and white :guilabel:`Matte` (i.e the alpha mask).
+The outputs of this node are the *Image* with an alpha channel adjusted for the keyed selection and a black and white *Matte* (i.e the alpha mask).

 Color Key